 Located three miles north of downtown near Vilano Beach, Fort Mose Historic State Park is one of the city’s most important historic sites.
 In 1738, the governor of Florida designated the area a safe space for slaves fleeing the Carolinas.
 There was only one stipulation: They needed to become Catholic and declare allegiance to the King of Spain.

-As early as the 18th century nearly a hundred people had made Fort Mose their home.
+As early as the 18th century, nearly a hundred people had made Fort Mose their home.
 In 1994, the site was named a National Historic Landmark.
-This free park is open every day from 9 am to 5 pm all year long, and is wheelchair accessible.
+This free park is open every day from 9 am to 5 pm all year long, and the location is wheelchair accessible.

 Birdwatching and geo-seeking are popular activities in Fort Mose Historic Park.
-You’ll also be able to go paddleboarding, kayaking, and canoeing.
+You’ll also be able to go paddleboarding, kayaking, and canoeing along the calm waters.
 You can even book group tours around the park to learn more about its history and wildlife.

 St. Augustine Alligator Farm Zoological Park